phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 - GitHub
     - Create "Phoenix Games" organization
     - Create repository `platform-team-backend-developer-trial-task`
-    - Add GitHub repository ass additional remote, GitLab should stay the `origin`
+    - Add GitHub repository as additional remote, GitLab should stay the `origin`
     - Setup CI to run tests on each commit

 ## Context